 The tribunal must determine whether to hold an oral hearing for the presentation of evidence (section 33(1)(a)).
 Unless the parties have agreed that no such hearing will be held, the tribunal must hold a hearing if requested by a party (section 33(2)).
 The parties must be given sufficient notice in advance of any hearing or any meeting of the tribunal for the purposes of inspecting documents, goods or any other property (section 33(3)).

-Section 34 provides that, unless otherwise agreed, a party to an arbitration agreement may be represented in arbitral proceedings by a legal practitioner admitted to practice in the Cayman Islands or by any other person chosen by him.
-This would include a lawyer admitted to practice outside the Cayman Islands.
+Section 34 provides that, unless otherwise agreed, a party to an arbitration agreement may be represented in arbitral proceedings by a legal practitioner admitted to practise in the Cayman Islands or by any other person chosen by him.
+This would include a lawyer admitted to practise outside the Cayman Islands.
 Any lawyer coming to the Cayman Islands to participate in arbitration proceedings would need to obtain a temporary work permit from the Cayman Islands government.

 Section 25(1) provides that an arbitrator is not liable for any consequences or costs resulting from any negligent acts or omissions in his capacity as arbitrator, or any mistakes of law, fact or procedure in the course of the arbitration proceedings.